Ascent Student Loans | Review

 |Repayment Options||Deferred |

-Depending on the type of loan you apply for, you can typically borrow between $2,000 and $200,000.
+Depending on the type of loan you apply for, you can typically borrow between $2,000 and $200,000 for undergraduate, and up to $400,000 for graduate school.
 Ascent Funding has multiple repayment options, so you can defer your payments until after graduation, make interest-only payments while in school or make partial payments to reduce the accrued interest.

 As an added perk, some students can qualify for a 1.00% cash-back benefit upon graduation, giving you money based on your original loan amount.
 For example, if you borrowed $30,000 for your education and graduated from your program on time, Ascent will give you a $300 cash-back graduation reward.